carinhadd/TheHutStuff/README.md

 # TheHutStuff
-A repository made for help anyone that want to learn more about programming
+Hello there,here's a fresh repository that I'll use,feel free to explore and download whatever you want. :)